ixmedia/rails_admin_image_manager/README.md

-# RailsAdminImageManager
+# RailsAdmin_ImageManager
-Short description and motivation.

-## Usage
-How to use my plugin.
+Image manager for RailsAdmin and CKEditor.

 ## Installation
 Add this line to your application's Gemfile: